openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-universal.md

 6. Parameter value range error (Value Range Error).

 **Resolution Steps**
-Verify whether all mandatory parameters are provided and whether the parameter types are correct.
+Verify whether all required parameters are provided and whether the parameter types are correct.
 For parameter validation failures, review the parameter specifications and troubleshoot based on the possible causes listed.

 ## 801 API Not Supported by This Device